In Silico Functional Annotation of Rare CACNA1A Variants in Familial Hemiplegic Migraine

 Ion Channel Biophysics and Structural Biology:

 What are P/Q-type calcium channels?
 Who knows?
-I didn’t.
+I sure didn't.

-My learning path looked roughly like this: Hille's Ion Channels of Excitable Membranes for the basic electrophysiology, the Ophoff (1996) and Kors (2001) papers for FHM1 genetics, the Gao et al. cryo-EM paper and the AlphaFold2 structure for structural biology, and then a week of reading about ddG calculations before realizing that membrane proteins systematically violate the assumptions underlying every widely-used stability predictor.
-This section describes what I learned that was not obvious going in.
+Here was my rough learning path, save a few rabbitholes: Hille's Ion Channels of Excitable Membranes for the basic electrophysiology, Ophoff (1996) and Kors (2001) papers for FHM1 genetics, the Gao et al. cryo-EM paper and AlphaFold2 structure for structural biology, and then a week of reading about ddG calculations before realizing that membrane proteins actually violate assumptions underlying every widely-used stability predictor.
+If you didn't understand what I just said, it's okay.
+I basically tried to use standard software that predicts whether a mutation destabilizes a protein, but those tools assume the protein lives in water (not a greasy cell membrane), so their answers are wrong for channels like this one.

-The voltage-sensing mechanism is easier to understand than the literature makes it seem.
+Like much stuff, the voltage-sensing mechanism is easier to understand than literature jargon makes it seem.
 The S4 helix has an arginine at every third position, and the surrounding membrane creates a focused electric field across the hydrophobic seal between S4 and the rest of the protein.
 When the membrane depolarizes (inside becomes less negative), the electrostatic force on those arginines is reduced, and S4 moves outward by roughly 10-15 Angstroms.
+Think of the arginines as positively charged "sensors" being pushed or pulled by the cell's voltage; when the voltage changes, they physically move, like a piston.
 This movement is mechanically coupled to the pore domain via the S4-S5 linker; the coupling opens the channel gate.
 Disrupt any of the charged arginines and you disrupt this coupling.
 Depending on which arginine and in which direction, you either make the gate easier to open (gain-of-function, FHM1) or harder (loss-of-function, EA2).
 This is why domain membership is among the strongest CPS features: a voltage-sensor arginine substitution is not merely conserved; it is conserved specifically because it performs the voltage-sensing function that no other position can substitute.

 The thermodynamic stability calculation (f2) required learning why FoldX, despite being the best widely-available ddG predictor, is systematically less reliable for transmembrane proteins.
 FoldX's energy function was parameterized on soluble protein structures; it computes solvation energies assuming aqueous surroundings.
 Membrane-embedded helices are instead surrounded by lipid bilayer, with hydrophobicity driving the thermodynamic logic in the opposite direction.
 A hydrophilic substitution in a TM helix will be flagged as destabilizing by FoldX -- correctly in an aqueous sense -- even though the actual functional consequence in the membrane context depends on whether the substitution disrupts packing with adjacent helices, not on solvation.
-ChanVar flags all TM-domain variants with is_tm_domain=True and halves the f2 weight accordingly.
+In mojo terms: FoldX sees a water-hating amino acid replaced by a water-loving one and screams "destabilizing!"- but inside a membrane, that substitution might be fine if the new amino acid still packs tightly against its neighbors.
+To address this, ChanVar flags all TM-domain variants with is_tm_domain=True and halves the f2 weight accordingly.

 Evolutionary Conservation: Jensen-Shannon Divergence

 Evolutionary conservation is the second-strongest CPS feature (weight 2.5) after allele frequency (weight 3.0).
 The intuition is as follows: if an amino acid position has been invariant across 400 million years of vertebrate evolution, something is doing it.
-A mutation there is almost certainly disrupting a function that cannot be compensated.
+A mutation there is almost certainly disrupting an important function that can't be compensated for.
 The rate4site algorithm (Ashkenazy et al. 2010, ConSurf) formalizes this as maximum likelihood estimation of the per-position evolutionary rate under an amino acid substitution model.

-The implementation in ChanVar estimates the Jensen-Shannon divergence (JSD) between the observed amino acid distribution at each alignment column and the background distribution under the JTT (Jones-Taylor-Thornton) substitution model.
-JSD is symmetric, bounded in [0, 1], and does not blow up when a column has very low occupancy - properties that make it more numerically stable than raw Shannon entropy for this application.
+The implementation in ChanVar estimates the Jensen-Shannon divergence (JSD) between the observed amino acid distribution at each alignment column and the background distribution under the JTT (Jones-Taylor-Thornton) substitution model: essentially, how weird the current amino acid is compared to what evolution normally allows at that position.
+JSD is symmetric, bounded in [0, 1], and does not blow up when a column has very low occupancy- properties that make it more numerically stable than raw Shannon entropy for this application.
 The conservation feature f4 = 1 - rate/3, clipped to [0, 1], maps a conserved position (rate near 0) to f4 near 1 and a rapidly evolving position (rate 3 or above) to f4 = 0.
 The alignment uses 87 vertebrate CACNA1A orthologs from Ensembl release 110.

 The Grantham Matrix: Physicochemical Distance